WINEMAKING

 AGEING

 Maturation.
 Bottle ageing.
-All my wines are matured over many month/years in barrels, amphora and bottle for you to enjoy at perfect drinking stage.
+All my wines are matured over many months /years in barrels, amphora and bottle for you to enjoy at perfect drinking stage.